Retox3/pixup/README.md

 # pixup
-a free social media platefrom where pepole can sharre there thought with friends
+A free social media platform where people can share their thoughts with friends